greenkev/greenkev.github.io/_pages/about.md

 At Whirlpool I worked in Computer-Aided Engineering performing test analysis and model correlation on vertical axis washing machines as well as in Advanced Development on dishwasher dry systems.
 At Jenesis International I worked on several different projects designing, prototyping and testing LED products.

-More information of my current and previous work can be found on the projects page.
+More information of my current and previous work can be found on the professional projects page.

+Outside of work I really enjoy woodworking, weight lifting, attending concerts, cooking, watching and attending sports, camping, and playing a variety of video games (e.g. Elden Ring, Fallout, Factorio).